fresh00x/climate-risk-assessment-for-tech-startups-framewor/README.md

 # climate-risk-assessment-for-tech-startups-frameworks--tools

-This comprehensive guide offers entrepreneurs a step-by-step approach to climate risk assessment for tech startups.
-It presents key findings and frameworks, along with practical implementation guidanc
+This comprehensive guide provides entrepreneurs with the necessary tools and frameworks to assess climate risks effectively.
+By understanding these risks and implementing practical steps, startups can

 ## Dataset Info